 The boat’s dimensions are 26m by 8m.
 The salon and the 6 cabins are positioned “aft of the centerline”, the most comfortable area of any boat.
 The recreational area has a TV, DVD / VCR, and video library.
 The dive deck has enough space for all gear, including video and photo equipment.
 The Dolphin Dream has an upper deck for sun bathing, or to observe divers during their night adventures, possible through the boat’s large floodlights.

 “… the understanding of body language [of sharks] is like the story of an ancient adventure written in an old and mostly forgotten language.
 It will never be told again until a scholar of this language puts the story into common words creating the urge in every listener not just hear the end of it but to be part of this adventure …”

 Erich Ritter, 2009

-The theoretical part of the workshop revolves around the sharks and diving with them but will always be held before dinner or the night dives since experience has it that once divers had dinner they can’ hardly absorb the amount of information given by Erich.
-Despite that the course is tailored to the local species (yes, you will see other species than just tiger sharks) Erich’s goal is to give as much information as possible about other species as well to get you the most knowledge possible within the time together.
+The theoretical part of the workshop revolves around the sharks and diving with them but will always be held before dinner or before the night dives since experience has it that once divers had dinner they can’t barely absorb the amount of information given by Erich.
+Despite that, the course is tailored to the local species (yes, you will see other species than just tiger sharks) Erich’s goal is to give as much information as possible about other species as well to get you the most knowledge possible within the time together.

 How to get there